 Jump-start your week with a lively auction in the towns and communities that comprise the River Valley region.
 Every Monday night, Nest Egg Auctions in Berlin holds live auctions including phone and absentee bidding open to the public.
 This family-owned auction house features online photography galleries, where you are likely to find furniture, coins, paintings, sterling silver, clocks, estate jewelry and collectibles.
 With more than 30 years in the business, the distinguished Winter Associates Auctioneers & Appraisers in Plainville can guide you in estate liquidation services and personal property appraisal.
 The auction gallery specializes in estates, antiques to mid-century, paintings, fine art, sculpture and porcelain and sells more than 25,000 pieces a year.
-For an auction experience filled with country charm, try the Canton Barn located in Canton, where the specialty is Victorian and Colonial era antiques – and homemade pies – at weekly auctions that take place in an 1820s barn.
-At the auction barn, you will feel like family.
-A pillow is even placed on a chair to reserve your space.
+You may also be intrested in the Nadeau's Auction Gallery in Windsor as well.
+This family owned auction gallery has been in operation for almost 40 years, and is one of the fastest grwoing galleries in Southern New Eangland.

 The northwest hills of Litchfield County is a celebrated destination for antiquing, dining and unwinding in a naturally beautiful, refined setting.
 If you are a collector of fine art and antiques, you will want to visit Litchfield County Auctions in Litchfield where you can bid on fresh-to-the-market property from estates and collections.
 Buyers, sellers and consignors are all welcome.
-Try your hand at an auction in the heart of the Woodbury antiques community at Woodbury Auction, LLC, the auction services division of Thomas Schwenke Inc. antiques gallery in Woodbury.
+Try your hand at an auction in the heart of the Woodbury antiques community at Schwenke Auctioneers, the auction services division of Thomas Schwenke Inc. antiques gallery in Woodbury.
 Featuring antiques, fine arts and decorative arts, this auction house provides personal service to both buyers and sellers.
-For a unique auction experience in Danbury, go to New England Auction Co. & Workshop No. One Interior Design Center, where you will find estate auctions and interior design services.
-Offerings include fine and antique home furnishings, fabrics, wall coverings, art and decorative arts.

 Greater New Haven